celo-org/docs/docs/developer-resources/deploy-hardhat.md

 :::tip

 If you choose to [Set up a Local Development Chain](./walkthroughs/development-chain.md), your blockchain will also be hosted on a private network on localhost.
 This same configuration can be used to connect to the local development chain.

 :::

 ### Connect to Testnet using Forno

 Using [Forno](./forno/index.md) allows you to connect to the Celo test blockchain without running a local node.
-The testnet configuration uses Forno to connect you to the Celo Testnet (Alfajores) using HDWalletProvider and the mnemonic stored in your **.secret** file.
+The testnet configuration uses Forno to connect you to the Celo Testnet (Alfajores) using HDWalletProvider and the mnemonic stored in your **.env** file.

 ```
    alfajores: {